borango/borango.github.io/how-to/prevent-sea-sickness/index.md

+---
 title: How to Prevent Sea-sickness
 abstract: Sea-sickness is widely known but little understood.
 Even less known is the fact that sea-sickness is curable.
-If you are affected -- here is how-to...
+If you are affected -- here is how-to
 ---
 # How to Prevent Sea-sickness